20 Amazing Tips for IAS Officer Interview Questions Preparation

 You must take an independent stand on a given topic, and should be well-prepared to defend your thoughts with grounded reasons.

-None of us are perfect communicators; there’s always something we can work on.
+None of us is perfect communicators; there’s always something we can work on.
 To ace your interview, you must be a good communicator, if not great.

 - Watch debates and news discussions on news channels